diego-sampaio/Semana-OmniStack-11.0/README.md

 <h2 align="center">:memo: Licença</h2>

 Esse projeto está sob a licença MIT.
-Veja o arquivo LICENSE.md para mais detalhes.

 ---